 On February 20, 2014, the New York Court of Appeals – New York State’s highest court – issued a decision discussing key components of New York Labor Law § 241(6).
 Specifically, the court was asked to interpret whether an injury caused by the “back wall panel” of a concrete “form” was covered under Labor Law § 241(6). this ruling resulted in additional legal protections for carpenters and concrete workers.

-Concrete is widely used for making foundations, walls, pavements, bridges, highways and poles.
+Concrete is widely used for making foundations, walls, pavements, bridges, highways, and poles.
 Concrete is used in large quantities almost everywhere there is a need for infrastructure.
 The amount of concrete used worldwide, ton for ton, is twice that of steel, wood, plastics, and aluminum combined.

 Concrete work is an extremely dangerous activity.
-In addition to injuries caused by blow-outs and collapses during pouring phase, the assembly of the heavy concrete forms is often just as hazardous.
-For these reasons, we consider this decision to be a major victory for worker safety.
+In addition to injuries caused by blow-outs and collapses during the pouring phase, the assembly of heavy concrete forms is often just as hazardous.
+For these reasons, we consider this decision a major victory for worker safety.
 The Court’s decision has resulted in increased protections for workers during the assembly of concrete forms, not just during the pouring phase.

 It takes a skilled attorney to know the legal protections for carpenters and concrete and to decipher the complex language of Labor Law § 241(6).
 It also takes an experienced attorney to determine whether the law applies to a particular accident.
-If you have suffered an injury on the job – whether it occurred while working with concrete or performing a different activity – we invite you to contact the experienced Labor Law § 241(6) attorneys at Hach & Rose, LLP.
+If you have suffered an injury on the job, whether while working with concrete or performing a different activity, we invite you to contact the experienced construction accident injury attorneys at Hach & Rose, LLP.